 Ten Tips for Contemporary Worship

 - Spice it up—with different perspectives, different voices, and fresh music.
-Have several people thoughtfully address the same topic, perhaps in dialogue.
+Invite several people to discuss thoughtfully the same topic, perhaps in dialogue.
 Invite new bands in your community looking for exposure to play at your worship.

-- Give people the message in manageable bites.
+- Explore your theme or message in manageable bites.
 Many people simply cannot pay attention well to most 20-minute sermons, as well as they might be written or preached.
 Look for sensible places to chop it up into smaller parts.